chen42/slides/hrdp_oxy.md

-# Genetic Factors Influencing Individual Differences in Vulnerability to Oxycodone in Rats
+# Genetic factors influencing individual differences in vulnerability to Oxycodone in rats

 <hr color=orange>